SLAIHEE CONFERENCES

 Download Conference Keynote Speech by Prof. Pulani Lanerolle

-Download 2021 Conference book
+Download 2021 Conference proceedings book

 SLAIHEE CONFERENCES

-16th Conference 2020
+16th SLAIHEE Conference 2020

 The 16th Annual SLAIHEE conference was held on the 24th of July, 2020 online via Zoom.
 The theme this year was “Developing & Sustaining Teaching and Learning Practices to meet Higher Education Needs”.
 Dr T. Sivakumar, the president SLAIHEE, welcomed the gathering.
 Following the welcome address, Professor Suki Ekaratne, Founding President of SLAIHEE, introduced the “Dr Shrinika Weerakoon Memorial Award for the Best Paper in Changing Higher Education Student Skills” and announced the 2019 winners.
 Dr Panduka Karunanayake, Senior Lecturer in Clinical Medicine, University of Colombo, graced the conference as the Chief Guest and delivered the keynote address on “Education’s ‘Three E’s’ and the McUniversities: Some Heretical Thoughts”.
 The inauguration concluded with a vote of thanks delivered by Dr Sunethra Perera, President Elect, SLAIHEE.
 This year, fourteen (14) peer reviewed papers were presented.